headshot2017/AIO/README.md

-# AIOserver
-attorney investigations online default server
+# Attorney Investigations Online Server

+This is the default server provided in Attorney Investigations Online.
+You will need Python 2.7 to edit this.